we125182/vue-hotkey/README.md

     special [key value](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
     Multiple hotkeys can be mapped to the same action.
 +   Hotkeys will override browser shortcuts if possible.
++   High performance: the `keydown` event overhead is very low and practically independent of the number of hotkeys (the test app in the [repository](https://github.com/undecaf/vue-hotkey) defines over 800&nbsp; hotkeys).
 +   The configuration can be changed dynamically.
 +   The directive can be disabled.